maxfischer2781/indico_sixpay/README.md

 Plugin for the Indico 2 event/conference management system, enabling support for SIX Payment Service.
 This enables EPayment for users via the SixPay Saferpay Payment Page in conferences and other events.

+Please see the [documentation](http://indico-sixpay.readthedocs.io/en/latest/) for details on installation, usage and maintenance.

 ## Overview

 If the plugin is enabled, event participants can select the ``SixPay`` payment method during the EPayment checkout.